Franziska-Aman/Franziska-Aman/README.md

+I am helping people to make the right decisions, data-driven decisions.
+That is what makes me happy.

 As a Data Analyst with a background in Project Management, I possess a creative problem-solving attitude.
 Currently, I am engaged in improving the quality of Connected Drive Functions through Data Analytics.
 I have gained a detailed understanding of the entire chain through a comprehensive analysis of the function's architecture.